outde-xyz/website/content/Discussions/2019-05-31_graf_number-monotonicity.md

 Omer Preminger has used this to argue for a specific representation of number in terms of privative features, i.e. a system where features have no +/- values.

-In Kaiowa inverse marking, we get inverse marking if the number feature on a Num-head disagrees with the "inherent number" of the noun.[^number]
+In Kiowa inverse marking, we get inverse marking if the number feature on a Num-head disagrees with the "inherent number" of the noun.[^number]
 The Num-head can be either singular, dual, or plural.
 According to Daniel Harbour, these are specified via binary feature matrices as follows: